Select Dynamic field

 A list of the best destinations in Spiti Valley wouldn’t be complete if we didn’t include a monastery.
 While we’re at it, why not include the one with the most jaw-dropping views of the valley?
 That’s right – Key Monastery, located close to Kaza, Spiti’s main town, is a place you won’t want to rush through.

-Its location, atop a hill, overlooks the Spiti River in all its free-flowing glory.
+Atop a hill, its location overlooks the Spiti River in all its free-flowing glory.
 Tourists can take a walk through the hallways of the monastery and feel a sense of calmness and serenity taking them over.
 What’s more?
-You can spend some time in the meditation hall to connect with your inner self and let go of your worries and fears.
+You can spend time in the meditation hall to connect with your inner self and let go of your worries and fears.
 In addition, there are basic rooms inside the monastery, which you can reserve for a night or two to observe the monastic way of life here.

 If you enjoyed this article, check out more of our articles looking into destinations worldwide!
 Discover new and exciting places to plan your next trip!